cschuyle/doopercrawl/README.md

 `./build/reports/tests/test/index.html`

 # Caveats / TO-DO's
-* The networking is very inefficient - connection sharing and multi-threading would make it Way Faster.
+* Multithreading would gve it a nice speedup.
 * A number of assumptions have been made regarding how to "canonicalize" URLs:
     * These transformations are done to URLs:
         * Any tags (#tag suffix) are stripped.